DanielMcIntyre2022/danielmcintyre2022/README.md

 My name is Daniel McIntyre and I am Web Developer!

-I have front-end skills in HTML, CSS, JavaScript, React and cloud-based database storage systems such as Firebase, in addition to knowledge of back-end server building with Node JS and express.
+I have front-end skills in HTML, CSS, JavaScript, React and cloud-based database storage systems such as Firebase, in addition to knowledge of back-end server building with Node JS, Express and MongoDB.
 I build the responsive and accessible websites and applications of tomorrow.

 In addition to my technical background, I have over a decade of experience in the media and communications industry where I excelled in leading internal and external teams in completing communication and media-based projects.
 This experience has provided transferable leadership and team-work skills, in addition to the attention to detail required in a web-developer role.